pharmbio/robotlab/notes.md

 In the lab:

     plate:
-        a plate of typically 96 or 384 wells to put cells and chemicals in. can have a lid.
+        a plate of typically 384 wells to put cells and chemicals in. can have a lid.
         can have a barcode for identification.
-        the wells are numbered A1,A2,...,B1,... and its important to not lose how it is oriented.
+        the wells are numbered A1,A2,...,B1,...

     hotel: vertical storage rack for plates.

     washer, dispenser:
-        the two devices plates are to be processed in.
+        the two devices plates are to be processed in. plates must not have a lid.
+        plates must have the correct 180° orientation:
+            A1 in top-left corner when operating the machine as a human.

     incubator:
-        plate storage with precise temperature and humidity (looks like a fridge). has an entrance slot for the robot to put and get plates.
+        plate hotel storage with precise temperature (like 37°) and humidity. looks like a fridge.
+        has an entrance slot for the robot to put and get plates. plates must have a lid when they go in and out of the incubator.

+    shaker:
+        another machine for processing plates
+        currently not used and not in the lab but occasionally referred to

+### URSim: the Simulator

+The best docker image I found is https://github.com/ahobsonsayers/DockURSim It allows you to access the PolyScope GUI forwarded to the browser on localhost:8080.

+    docker volume create dockursim
+    docker run -d --name=dockursim -e ROBOT_MODEL=UR10 \
+        -p 8080:8080 -p 29999:29999 -p 30001-30004:30001-30004 \
+        -v dockursim:/ursim --privileged --cpus=1 arranhs/dockursim:latest

 ## Robot communication interfaces